biotorrents/announcement/README.md

 **[BioTorrents.de](https://biotorrents.de) officially launched on Easter Monday 2020.**
 Having an anniversary whose date changes every year appeals to me.
 The freeleech days are on the solstices and equinoxes.
+That's when all torrents are freeleech for a day.

 # Introduction